tom-nightingale/Fullbrook-Floor/wp-content/plugins/enable-jquery-migrate-helper/readme.txt

 3. That's it!
 The plugin handles the rest automatically for you.

 == Changelog ==

+= v 1.1.0 =
+* Added option to dismiss deprecation notices in backend
+* Added logging of deprecation notices in the front end
+* Added admin bar entry to show when deprecations occur
+* Added view of logged deprecations
+* Added dashboard notice encouraging users to remove the plugin if no deprecations have been logged in a while (1 week).
+* Changed the time interval between showing the dashboard nag from 2 weeks to 1 week, as WordPress 5.6 comes closer.

+= v 1.0.1 =
+* Fix one of the admin notices being non-dismissible.

 = v 1.0.0 =
 * Initial release.